Alex-marttin/Snake-game-by-Py/README.md

 print(" Hello World")

-This i a snake game developed by me using python🐍 **Enjoy!!**
+This is a snake game developed by me using python🐍

+**Enjoy!!**